-Jeep Grand Cherokee owners have reported 36 problems associated with automatic transmission control module (under the power train category).
+Jeep Grand Cherokee owners have reported 36 problems related to automatic transmission control module (under the power train category).

-The car involved is a 2007 Jeep Grand Cherokee.
-The VIN of the car is 1J8GR48K77_.
 Started truck shifted from park to drive.
 Started to drive, truck lurched forward and was unable to get it to speed over 20 mph.
 Tried pulling over and putting in park, still was unable to get truck to drive normally.
 Had same issue previously, had truck repaired was told that it was the electronic shift module - along with the battery, transmission control module and alternator - this seems to be a problem with this particular model - when will they recall this - do we need to wait for someone to get killed before some realizes there is a problem?.
-This automatic transmission control module problem happened on Apr.
-5, 2013.

 See all problems of the 2007 Jeep Grand Cherokee.

-The vehicle is a 1997 Jeep Grand Cherokee.
-The VIN of this Grand Cherokee is 1J4GZ58S7V_.
 Engine stalls either at speed or during idle after 20 minutes.
 Will continue to stall for about 4 minutes, sometimes very hard to start during this time.
 Then vehicle will run fine with no problems for several hours.
 The next day, or after vehicle has been sitting for several hours, the process will start again.
 Every day it will stall after about 20 minutes - sometimes while turning, which will cause a total loss of steering ability, or while on the freeway, or while at a red light or intersection.
 I narrowly escaped an accident when it stalled and a big rig almost slammed into me.
 I have been stranded in the middle of a busy intersection multiple times because of this.
 When the car stalls, sometimes it runs very rough and backfires, which caused the catalytic converter to blow out.
 Now the catalytic converter rattles and caused my emissions test to fail with high no(ppm) output.
 I'm going to need to change the pcm and the catalytic converter to fix this, but this was covered under a recall for 1996 vehicles with this same problem.
 Jeep issued an emissions recall in late 2006 to update the powertrain control module (pcm) software on certain 1996 vehicles.
 As part of the recall, the catalytic converter will also be inspected for damage and replaced as necessary.
 1997 vehicles experiencing the exact same problem were not included in this recall for some reason.
 Please include the 1997 vehicles in this recall.
-This problem occurred on Wednesday, July 13, 2011.

 See all problems of the 1997 Jeep Grand Cherokee.